awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 You encrypt EBS volumes by enabling encryption, either using [encryption by default](#encryption-by-default) or by enabling encryption when you create a volume that you want to encrypt\.

-When you encrypt a volume, you can specify the symmetric KMS key to use to encrypt the volume\.
+When you encrypt a volume, you can specify the symmetric encryption KMS key to use to encrypt the volume\.
 If you do not specify a KMS key, the KMS key that is used for encryption depends on the encryption state of the source snapshot and its ownership\.
 For more information, see the [encryption outcomes table](#ebs-volume-encryption-outcomes)\.

 **Note**
 If you are using the API or AWS CLI to specify a KMS key, be aware that AWS authenticates the KMS key asynchronously\.
 If you specify a KMS key ID, an alias, or an ARN that is not valid, the action can appear to complete, but it eventually fails\.